CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 Building a custom simulation is the foundation of transforming and automating your network and operations.
 You generate a custom Vagrant and libvirt topology using Cumulus VX automatically using the `topology_converter` tool.

 The `topology_converter` handles the complexity of building, generating, and maintaining the Vagrantfile.
-The `topology_converter` produces a Vagrantfile and brings with it all of the associated bootstrap provisioning scripts to be able to provide the experience of performing a simple `vagrant up` and having a connected network simulation ready to receive further network configuration.
+It produces a Vagrantfile and brings with it all of the associated bootstrap provisioning scripts to provide the experience of performing a simple `vagrant up` and having a connected network simulation ready to receive further network configuration.

 {{%notice note%}}